ChrstnMgcn/xflickr/core/components/xflickr/docs/readme.txt

-XFlickr component contain backend part and some snippent for frontend
+XFlickr component contain backend part and some snippents for frontend

 --------------------
 Snippet: XPhoto